Anesthesiology Update 2027

 In support of improving patient care, Harvard Medical School is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-• Course only, no optional Hands-on Ultrasound or Evening Workshops = 38.50 AMA PRA Category 1 Credits
+• Course (not including optional workshops) = 39.00 AMA PRA Category 1 Credits

 Please check your individual state licensing board requirements before claiming these credits.